Clwyd South (Senedd constituency)

-Clwyd South (De Clwyd) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-Also, however, it is one of nine constituencies in the North Wales electoral region, which elects four additional members, in addition to nine constituency members, to produce a degree of proportional representation for the region as a whole.
+Clwyd South (De Clwyd) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+Also, however, it was one of nine constituencies in the North Wales electoral region, which elected four additional members, in addition to nine constituency members, to produce a degree of proportional representation for the region as a whole.

 Boundaries

 The constituency was created for the first election to the then Assembly, in 1999, with the name and boundaries of the Clwyd South Westminster constituency.
 It is mostly within the preserved county of Clwyd and partly within the preserved county of Powys.

 For the 2007 Assembly election, however, it became a constituency entirely within Clwyd.
 Part of its area was transferred to the Montgomeryshire constituency, in Powys.
 Also, part of its area was transferred to another Clwyd constituency, Clwyd West.
 For Westminster purposes, the same boundary changes became effective at the 2010 United Kingdom general election.

-As created in 1999, the North Wales region includes the constituencies of Alyn and Deeside, Caernarfon, Clwyd West, Clwyd South, Conwy, Delyn, Vale of Clwyd, Wrexham and Ynys Môn.
-For the 2007 election the region will include Aberconwy, Alyn and Deeside, Arfon, Clwyd South, Clwyd West, Delyn, Vale of Clwyd, Wrexham and Ynys Môn.
+As created in 1999, the North Wales region included the constituencies of Alyn and Deeside, Caernarfon, Clwyd West, Clwyd South, Conwy, Delyn, Vale of Clwyd, Wrexham and Ynys Môn.
+From the 2007 election the region included Aberconwy, Alyn and Deeside, Arfon, Clwyd South, Clwyd West, Delyn, Vale of Clwyd, Wrexham and Ynys Môn.

-For the period 1999 to 2007, the Clwyd South constituency can be described as consisting of electoral divisions as follows:
+For the period 1999 to 2007, the Clwyd South constituency was described as consisting of electoral divisions as follows: